Clinical descriptions of ME/CFS: Testing

 In addition to the CDC's recommendation, the NICE guideline recommends HbA1c and creatine kinase tests, and mentions that blood tests for vitamins D and B_{12}, infectious diseases, and adrenal insufficiency may be warranted.

 Diagnostic complications and suggested improvements

 The National Institute for Health and Clinical Excellence (NICE) in England and Wales that in the absence of a biomarker, it is difficult to say one set of criteria is more valid than another.
 The quality can be assessed based on how the case definition was created.
-In particular, to what extend it represented a consensus process and involved stakeholders such as patients, doctors and researchers.
+In particular, to what extent it represented a consensus process and involved stakeholders such as patients, doctors and researchers.

 CDC 1994

 A 2003 international CFS study group for the CDC found ambiguities in the CDC 1994 CFS research case definition which contribute to inconsistent case identification.
 Different self-reported causes of CFS are associated with significant differences in clinical measures and outcomes.

 An examination of the CDC 1994 criteria applied to several hundred patients found that the diagnosis could be strengthened by adding two new symptoms (anorexia and nausea) and eliminating three others (muscle weakness, joint pain, sleep disturbance).
 Other suggested improvements to the diagnostic criteria include the use of severity ratings.